 (6 days, 5 nights; Sun-Fri)

-(airline service to Albuquerque; Timberline van shuttles to Sand Dunes prior to tour and return to Albuquerque following tour)
+(Timberline van shuttle is included from Albuquerque to Sand Dunes National Park prior to tour and to Albuquerque following tour.)

 Pick up time: airport 8am, hotel 8:30am Drop off time: 5pm